fusionpbx/fusionpbx-docs/source/applications/speech.md

-## Text to Speech
+## Speech

-Application for text speech is used in FusionPBX 5.3.x and newer versions.
+Text-to-speech is used to make recordings that are typically used for IVR Menus, Voicemail Greetings, Ring Group Greeting, and more.
+Text-to-speech is available in FusionPBX 5.3.x and newer versions.

 * Application -> Recordings
 * Application -> Voicemail -> Greetings